britram/draft-trammell-privsec-defeating-tcpip-meta/draft-trammell-privsec-defeating-metadata.md

 recommendation to add cryptographic integrity protection to transport layer headers to defend against injection attacks.

-tl;dr: at least with respect to the present state of the transport protocol stack, everything is ruined.
+tl;dr: at least with respect to metadata injection in the current Internet protocol stack, everything is ruined.

 --- middle